aggrawal-ankur/gitbook/content/docs/debugging/wpd-2.md

 ***

-## Premise

 We have a process that we want to debug/trace.
 We call it debugee/tracee process.

 To debug a process, we have a program called debugger, which itself becomes a process upon running, which is called, debugger/tracer process.

-_Note: We are going to stick to the debugger/debugee terminology._
+_Note: We are going to stick with the debugger/debugee terminology._

 Since we have to bypass a lot of restrictions to do debugging, all the requests of the debugger process are mediated by the kernel.
 The arm of the kernel that does all of it is called `ptrace`.